gabrielbissey/curvature/README.md

 # Curvature.js
 Curvature.js, or colloquially known in the developer community as just "Curvature", is a component-based, server-side code preprocessor.
-The name "Curvature" pays homage to Angular, the framework on whom I cut my programming teeth.
+The name "Curvature" pays homage to Angular, with which I really came into my own as a developer.

+## System Requirements
+- Node.js (I'm using v17.1.0)
+- NPM (I'm using v8.17.0)

+## Setup
+- Clone this repo
+- Inside this repo, run `npm install`

 ## Using Curvature
 Using Curvature is very simple.
 There are 3 things you must do: create components, create configurations for them, and then use them.